amacomm/BillingService/README.md

 | LongestHistoryCoin()  | Returns the coin with the longest history of movement between users|

 ### PS
 An appeal to the service is formed through `greet.Greeter/`
+[Gist](https://gist.github.com/amacomm/4a16beeca644ce188c61c743ed863629) with my testing script.